nrubio02/python-practice/README.md

 Repo to compile my Python learning exercises.

-TODO: Add exercises about DAGs (Directed acyclic Graph) for scheduling workflows using Apache Airflow
+Think of this more as a scrapbook to write down functions and techniques that I learn on the go.

+TODO for airflow:
+- Look into other components, like: XCom (Cross communications), Connections